OffCourse/offcourse-next/packages/documentation/public/molecules/List.md

 </List>
 ```

-or they can be horizontal
+Also, they can be horizontal

 ```react
 const Item = List.Item;